 - Lack of consumer trust

-Using blockchain technology for ATM business
+Using blockchain in a bitcoin ATM business

 There is quite a big difference between a normal bank ATM and a digital currency ATM.
-If bitcoin ATM‘s only just appeared on your radar fairly recently, and you have never had the chance to use one, then the most obvious difference is that you don‘t need any form of card such as a debit card to operate them.
+If bitcoin ATM‘s only just appeared on your radar fairly recently, and you have never had the chance to use one, then the most obvious difference is that you don‘t need any form of a card such as a debit card to operate them.

 Users only need to access their bitcoin wallets on their phones and initiate transactions by scanning a QR code with their camera.